-Effective July 11, 2020, in a continuing effort to manage the challenges presented by the COVID-19 pandemic, while protecting the health and safety of our pets and pet owners, Miami-Dade County Animal Services Department (Animal Services) has made the following changes to available services and service schedules starting.
-Animal Services will continue offering some wellness services to the general public on a limited schedule and with stringent capacity and safety rules in place.
+In a continuing effort to manage the challenges presented by the COVID-19 pandemic, while protecting the health and safety of our pets and pet owners, Miami-Dade County Animal Services Department has made the following changes to available services and service schedules.
+Animal Services will continue offering some wellness services to the general public on a shortened schedule and with stringent capacity and safety rules in place.

 Animal Services Hours of Operation

 Saturday, 10 a.m. to 4 p.m.

 Saturday, 8 a.m. to 4 p.m.

 Closed on Sunday

 The number of clients allowed in the facility at any one time will be strictly controlled.
 When arriving at the Pet Adoption and Protection Center, customers will be asked to sign in via a waitlist app and may be asked to wait in their vehicles until their turn in the queue.
 Customers should be prepared to have their temperature checked and must wear a mask at all times while on the facility grounds.